rahulp-open/minthreed-docu/docs/tutorial-basics/viewer-scene.md

 `res` can be set to `clientWidth` and `clientHeight` to get better results or you can have a fixed size by passing constant values.
 You can tweak the `campos` inorder to adjust the camera position on initialization or you can set it to default and later use `setCamera` to change camera position.

+Now check out [Viewer Objects](/docs/tutorial-basics/viewer-objects.md) to add objects to the scene.

 :::danger Take care

 Make sure the HTMLElement is properly linked otherwise the it will cause errors.